 The Nuremberg Trials

 After the war, judges from the Allied powers convened to bring the most senior Nazis to trial for war crimes and crimes against humanity.
 These took place in Nuremberg, Germany between 1945 and 1946.
-22 top Nazis were bought before the court, with 12 being sentenced to death.
+22 top Nazis were brought before the court, with 12 being sentenced to death.
+12 further trials then took place.
+From the total of 199 defendants, 37 were sentenced to death (including the 12 from the first trial).
 The main focus of the trials was on the role played by senior Nazis in starting World War Two, and not specifically their involvement in the Holocaust.

 Some further trials of lesser war criminals were held, but the cooperation between the Allied powers seen at the main Nuremberg Trials had quickly broken down.
 After Germany’s surrender, the Allies divided Germany into four military zones of occupation – for France, Britain, the US and the Soviet Union.
 A process of ‘denazification’ began, removing Nazi Party members from positions of power, disbanding organisations associated with Nazism, and removing swastikas and other outward symbols of the regime.
 However this process was often rushed as the Americans, British and French sought to build a democratic state in West Germany, and the USSR sought to build a communist state in East Germany.
 Therefore, many thousands of people who were involved in or benefitted from the Holocaust never had to atone for their actions.

 In the years following the Holocaust, some people like survivor Simon Wiesenthal made it their mission to track down Nazis across the world, and present evidence to governments to prosecute them.

 In 1959 the Israeli intelligence agency Mossad received intelligence about the whereabouts of Adolf Eichmann, who had a major role in the ‘Final Solution’, organising the transportation of Jews to the death camps.